McAfee Finds That Gamers Are Strong Candidates for Cybersecurity Jobs - Slashdot

 Except those people's resumes never make it past the HR filter because they don't list any specific training or experience.

+I'm a gamer, but in my experience most people who game enough to be called "gamers" are lucky if they aren't too high to make it to work.
+Above and beyond the fact that, much like me, they are often not the most socially well adjusted people.
+Since about half of most jobs in security industries involve writing reports for customers and presenting those reports to customers, I don't see how your average gamer fits that bill.

-People SAID it, doesn't mean it's true (Score:3)
+People SAID it, doesn't mean it's true (Score:4, Insightful)

 And 78 percent of respondents said that the current generation entering the work force -- those that grew up playing video games -- are stronger candidates for cybersecurity roles.